-We have filed a lawsuit on behalf of two electors in Colorado who sought to defend their constitutional freedom to vote their conscience in the last presidential election as federal electors.
-Polly Baca and Robert Nemanich believed the special circumstances of the last election required that they vote their conscience, contrary to a pre-election pledge.
+We have filed a lawsuit on behalf of three electors in Colorado who sought to defend their constitutional freedom to vote their conscience in the last presidential election as federal electors.
+Michael Baca, Polly Baca, and Robert Nemanich believed the special circumstances of the last election required that they vote their conscience, contrary to a pre-election pledge.
 Secretary of State Wayne Williams threatened them with removal, if they indeed did vote against their pledge, as well as criminal prosecution.

 STAY UPDATED ON THE EQUAL ELECTORS LAWSUIT